scatyf3/apply_hardware_design_hw/docs/scalar_fun/vitis_ip.md

     * In the `General` tab, there is `part` number.
 Set the part number to `xczu48dr-ffvg1517-2-e` or whatever the correct part number is.

 ## Creating the Vitis IP and Testbench Source files
-* In the directory `scalar_add_vitis/src/`,  there is the main source C file, `scalar_add.cpp` describing the functionality for our "IP":
+* In the directory `scalar_fun_vitis/src/`,  there is the main source C file, `scalar_fun.cpp` describing the functionality for our "IP":
 ~~~c
     void add(int a, int b, int& c) {
         #pragma HLS INTERFACE s_axilite port=a